 ~May 1-7, 2007~

 Since the train tickets for the direct route to Dalian were sold out, me and 3 others opted for the train/bus/boat option to make our way east, while 2 other teammates flew over and met us there.
 I can definitely say that our group got the more exciting and memorable end of it!
 With the help of a co-teachers friend, we were able to book overnight boat tickets in the biggest (and only) ship I've ever seen or been in!
-It was comparable to the titanic and probably held at least 600 people!
-The picture above fits only half of the boat into it!
-It was definitely an adventure and probably one of my most favorite parts of the whole trip simply because of the uniqueness of it and the fact that I love the ocean.

 We got to see the sun set over the harbor, which was a special sight because usually the tall buildings and smog block our view at school.